 For some homeowners, changing the appearance of the building or reducing the glare inside might be the primary motivation.
 Others may be more concerned with raising energy efficiency or blocking UV rays.

 Whatever your tinting goals are, our specialists can help you choose from a wide range of residential window films and deliver a professional installation service to upgrade your home windows.

 Enhance comfort, save energy

-Solar energy that enters your house through the windows is a significant factor in determining the temperature inside, and hence the need for air conditioning.
+The solar energy that enters your house through the windows is a significant factor in determining the temperature inside, hence the need for air conditioning.
 Investing in window film for your home can generate a substantial return by blocking heat from the sun’s rays, thus improving energy efficiency and reducing energy costs during the summer.
 Conversely, in the winter months, window film can help save energy by providing an additional layer of insulation.

 If climate control and energy efficiency are what you want, then why not explore our range of films designed for sun protection and heat reflection.

 In addition, window films can also help to reduce annoying glare that might be caused by reflections from water, surrounding buildings, or other reflective surfaces.